 Life can sometimes feel overwhelming — whether through grief, loss, big transitions, or the quieter struggles that build up over time.
 You may feel stuck, anxious, low in mood, or unsure how to move forward.

-Hi, I’m Daniela, a Humanistic Integrative Counsellor in Lewes and online.
-I offer a warm, accepting space where you don’t have to hold everything together on your own.
-Together, we’ll gently explore what’s weighing you down and find a more supportive way forward.
+Hi, I’m Daniela.
+I offer a warm, steady and accepting space in Lewes and online, where you don’t have to hold everything together on your own.

 Therapy offers a space for change and growth.
 You may be feeling stuck, overwhelmed, or unsure how to move forward - perhaps experiencing low mood, anxiety, or a sense that your usual ways of coping no longer feel helpful.